karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 Single fiber: 10–20 Tbps and beyond
 With advanced systems: even higher using dense channel packing

-This is what powers:

-Cloud infrastructure
-Video streaming
-Global internet traffic
-AI workloads

-**Real-World Exposure**

-I’ve worked on Fujistu 1finity products like Flashwave 9500, Transponder series (T-series), Lambda (optical line) systems and DCN environments
-Seeing Ethernet traffic being converted into light and pushed across long distances—it’s something you don’t fully appreciate until you see it live.
+This is what powers cloud infrastructure like Amazon, Google and Azure, ever growing video streaming, global internet traffic and AI workloads.

 **Future: With AI and large-scale compute**